Skip to content

 Frequently Asked Questions About Williams Admissions

-Does Williams require SAT or ACT scores?
+Does Williams College superscore the SAT or ACT?

 About Oriel Admissions

 Oriel Admissions is a Princeton-based college admissions consulting firm advising families nationwide on elite university admissions strategy.
 Our team includes former admissions officers from leading Ivy League and top-ranked institutions.
-To discuss your family’s admissions strategy, schedule a consultation.
+We offer a complimentary 30-minute discovery call to discuss your family’s situation, evaluate fit, and outline next steps.
+Schedule your discovery call →

 Latest Posts